nextcloud/documentation/admin_manual/operations/theming.rst

 .. code-block:: php

   'theme' => 'themename',

+.. note:: When you upgrade ownCloud custom themes are disabled, as custom themes can sometimes break the upgrade routine.
+You must re-enable your custom theme after the upgrade is complete by re-entering your theme name in config.php.

 This theme overrides any Javascript files, images, templates and CSS files in other locations.
 Your directory structure should be the same as in ``owncloud/core/``::